September 12- 14, 2024

 Presentations | Networking | Refreshments | Music

-Join your community for three days of collaboration between residents, business owners, and families where we all come together to plan the future of El Paso!
+Three days of collaboration between residents, business owners, and families where we all came together to plan the future of El Paso!

 Let’s shape the future of El Paso!